kshitijsankesara/KNN-Classification-for-Iris-Species/README.md

 ### 2. Data Preprocessing:
 * Seperated independent and dependent variables
-* Performed *Label Encoding* to transform the categorical dependent variable into numerical variable
+* Performed **Label Encoding** to transform the categorical dependent variable into numerical variable

+### 3. Building KNN Model:
+* Split the data into training and testing data sets.
+(20% - Test Data)
+* Develop a basic KNN model with K neighbors = 3

+### 4. Model Evaluation:
+* Evaluated the base model using **Confusion Matrix, Accuracy, and Misclassification Error Rate**